Orders $35+ Ship Free in 2 Business Days • Protective Packaging Standard

 My Top 11 Bookish Pet Peeves, What Are Yours?

 We love to read and can spend all day in our tiny bookish worlds as bookworms.
 We, the readers, know what we like and dislike.
 Everyone has their own pet peeves.
 These are a few bookish pet peeves of mine!
 I can't believe I have eleven pet peeves.
-Do you agree they have an impact on our reading enjoyment?
+Do you agree that they have an impact on our reading enjoyment?

 5 Interesting Facts Featuring: Edgar Allen Poe